Thomas Birch Freeman: Gold Coast and Asante

-From November to December 1841, Thomas Freeman and a large retinue of Fanti and Ashanti natives travelled to Kumasi and presented to the Asante king and the royal household, a four-wheeled carriage, built by one Mr. Sims and subsequently endorsed by Queen Victoria (ruled from 1837 to 1901) and Prince Albert, a table, twelve chairs, a table linen, dinner, breakfast and tea sets and a portrait of the Queen.
+From November to December 1841, Freeman and a large retinue of Fante and Asante natives travelled to Kumasi and presented to the Asante king and the royal household, a four-wheeled carriage, built by one Mr. Sims and subsequently endorsed by Queen Victoria (ruled from 1837 to 1901) and Prince Albert, a table, 12 chairs, a table linen, dinner, breakfast and tea sets and a portrait of the Queen.
 Missionaries Shipman and Watson assumed supervision of the Cape Coast district in Freeman's absence.
 Freeman's second coming to Asante received a warm welcome, as he was in the company of two scions of the royal family, John Owusu-Ansa and William Owusu Kwantabisa, political hostages from one of the Anglo-Asante wars and the ensuring 1831 Treaty.
 The two princes had arrived on the ships of the famed Niger Expedition.
 Governor Maclean had sent the two royals to England where they were baptised and educated by the Anglican Church.
 The trio departed from Cape Coast on 6 November 1841 and arrived in Kumasi, five weeks (37 days) later, on 13 December.
 The Asantehene met them with enthusiasm.
 He was greatly pleased with the carriage gifts.
 He was also excited to see his nephews, who looked well-groomed and healthy and came to symbolise the value of an English education.
-The King permitted Thomas B. Freeman to start a church but not a school.
+The King permitted Freeman to start a church but not a school.
 Freeman returned to Cape Coast with "presents" such as cattle, vegetables, fruit and gold dust valued at £56, from the royal household for himself and mission society.
 The Wesleyan missionary, the Rev. Robert Brooking, who had arrived on 13 January 1840 with the Rev. and Mrs. J. M. Mountford, was asked to supervise the newly opened Asante mission on land provided from the Ashanti monarch.
-The gifts included female slaves who T. B. Freeman liberated and took to Cape Coast to be educated.
-In Cape Coast, he welcomed newly arrived English Methodist missionaries, Allen, Rowland and Wyatt who were then assigned to Domonasi, Kumasi and Dixcove respectively.
+The gifts included female slaves, whom Freeman liberated and took to Cape Coast to be educated.
+In Cape Coast, he welcomed newly arrived English Methodist missionaries, Allen, Rowland and Wyatt, who were then assigned to Domonasi, Kumasi and Dixcove respectively.

-In Accra, Governor Maclean, together with Captain Tucker of the Iris and the two Captains named Allen, of the sailing vessels, the Soudan and Wilberforce, paid a courtesy call on Freeman who was visiting the Wesleyan church there.
-The captains proposed an idea to send a missionary to be sent to the Gabon, which never came to fruition.
+In Accra, Governor Maclean, together with Captain Tucker of the Iris and the two captains named Allen, of the sailing vessels Soudan and Wilberforce, paid a courtesy call on Freeman, who was visiting the Wesleyan church there.
+The captains proposed the idea of sending a missionary to the Gabon, which never came to fruition.

 By 1842, the Asantehene had allowed Freeman to start the first mission post in Kumasi.
 The chieftain further provided the mission with a plot of land at Krobo Odumase with which they were to establish this station.
 The piece of land still houses a few assets of the Methodist Church Ghana, including the Nana Kwaku Duah I Methodist House which serves as the Diocesan Headquarters.